September 22, 2026 to September 24, 2026 McMaster University Student Centre (MUSC) Atrium

 General Application

-What are some tips you have on selecting references?
+What are some tips you have for selecting references?

 At what stage do references become part of the selection process?
 How important is a strong reference?